qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins/plugins.rst

 * ``initGui()``   --> called when the plugin is loaded
 * ``unload()``    --> called when the plugin is unloaded

-You can see that in the above example, the :meth:`addPluginToMenu <qgis.gui.QgisInterface.addPluginToMenu>` is used.
+In the above example, :meth:`addPluginToMenu <qgis.gui.QgisInterface.addPluginToMenu>` is used.
 This will add the corresponding menu action to the :menuselection:`Plugins` menu.
 Alternative methods exist to add the action to a different menu.
 Here is a list of those methods: